cambiotraining/bioinformatics-software-pipelines/materials/03-nfcore.md

 Another important aspect of these projects are the workflows and modules provided by the community:

-- [nf-core](https://nf-co.re/): a community project where scientists contribute ready-to-use, high-quality analysis pipelines.
+- [**nf-core**](https://nf-co.re/): a community project where scientists contribute ready-to-use, high-quality analysis pipelines.
 This means you don’t have to start from scratch if someone else has already created a workflow for a similar analysis.
 It’s all about making data analysis more accessible, standardized, and reproducible across the globe​​​​.
-- [Snakemake workflow catalog](https://snakemake.github.io/snakemake-workflow-catalog/): a searcheable catalog of workflows developed by the community, with instructions and details on how to use them.
+- [**Snakemake workflow catalog**](https://snakemake.github.io/snakemake-workflow-catalog/): a searcheable catalog of workflows developed by the community, with instructions and details on how to use them.
 Although there is some standardisation of these pipelines, they are not as well curated as the ones from nf-core.

 These materials will focus on Nextflow, due to the standarised and ready-to-use pipelines available through nf-core.

-## Nextflow command line interface:
+## Nextflow command line interface

 Nextflow has an array of subcommands for the command line interface to manage and execute pipelines.
 To see all options you can simply run `nextflow -h` and a list of available top-level options will appear in your terminal'. here we highlight the three we will be using:

 - `nextflow run [options] [pipeline]`: will execute a nextflow pipeline
 - `nextflow log`: will print the execution history and log information of a pipeline
-- `nextflow clean`: will clen up **cache** and **work** directories.
+- `nextflow clean`: will clean up **cache** and **work** directories.

 The command `nextflow run` has some useful options: